 - In a large bowl, combine flour, baking powder, baking soda, cinnamon, ginger, nutmeg, and salt until well combined.
 Set aside.

-- In a different bowl, combine oil, eggs, brown sugar, and granulated sugar until fully combined.
+- In a different bowl, combine oil, eggs, vanilla, brown sugar, and granulated sugar until fully combined.

 - Prepare your mix-ins: Grate your carrots, chop your walnuts, drain your crushed pineapple.
 Especially the pineapple, you need to drain it well or it will water-down your batter.

-- Add your add-ins into the wet ingredients and stir with a rubber spatula until just combined.
+- Add your mix-ins into the wet ingredients and stir with a rubber spatula until just combined.

 - Pour the wet ingredients into the dry ingredients and stir with a rubber spatula until just combined.
 Do not over mix!
+Mix just enough so you’re not seeing the white flour anymore.
 My batter looked really watery at this point and I was terrified I messed something up, but it came out fine.

 - Pour the cake batter evenly across your pans, about 3/4 full to give room for the cake to over-rise enough to cut off a straight top.

 - Bake at 350 until a toothpick inserted in the center comes out clean.
-Cooking time will vary based on your pan size.
-My mini-cakes took about 25 minutes and mini cupcakes took more like 15.
+Cooking time will vary based on your oven, pan size, pan type, etc. My 4-inch cakes took 25 minutes, mini cupcakes 15 minutes, and a 10-inch cake 45 minutes.

 - Remove from oven and cool on wire rack until cakes are cold to the touch.
 If the cake is warm at all, your frosting will melt.

 - You should notice your frosting is slightly yellow in color because of the butter.
-If you want a light-colored gradient, add a generous amount of white icing dye to your frosting.
+If you want a light-colored gradient, add a generous amount of white icing dye to your frosting (or a very, VERY small amount of purple color).
 I learned this the hard way, and when I tried to make a very light blue frosting, I accidentally made light green because of the yellow butter.

 - Remove 1/4 of your frosting to leave white.
 Set aside.
 If at any point you need to lighten one of your colors, use this white frosting to lighten the color back up.